 Looking SW from the summit - Pyramid Peak can be seen at the left side of the picture (peak with finger like snowfield extending to the ridge.

 Looking north from the summit towards Tuckaway Lake.
-If you enlarge to original size, you can see the packs and the guys that didn't want to climb Gray Peak.
+If you enlarge to original size, you can see the packs and the guys that didn't want to climb Gray Peak on the ridge just above where the trail down to the W Oval Lake heads down the slope.

 Looking east, we can see West Oval Lake, which is our day's destination.

 Looking south from the summit.
 If you enlarge the photo to original size, you can see the old sheepherder trail as it reaches the crest of the ridge below Gray Peak.
+My son Greg and I tried to find this trail in 1982, which was marked on the old Green Trails map, but we couldn't find it.
+In 2002, Danny Stallings, Kyle Meissner, and I came up it after Danny found the vague tread.
 The Chelan Summit Trail comes over the pass to the right of the peak above the snowfield at the center of the picture.

 Packs on and heading down.
 We don't go on the trail that extends up to the top of the photo as that goes over the ridge to Middle Oval Lake.
 You can't see the junction with the Oval Lakes Trail from here.